StunnaDawg/employee-tracker/README.md

 ## Description

 The Employee-Tracker is an CLI application used to keep track of your businesses Departments, Roles, and Employees.
 My motivation for creating this application was to help anyone who owns a business keep track of their Departments, Roles, and Employees straight from the command line.
 During the process of building this application I learned how to utilize SQL to create a database, connect it to a server using mysql2, and then use queries to add data or view it depending on the user prompt.
 I struggled with creating queries to help join and add to my database.
-I also struggled with creating a relationship between the employees and manager
+I also struggled with creating a relationship between the employees and manager.

 ## Future Devlopment